jmeiracorbal/guaca-guaca/README.md

         └── guacamole.properties
 ```

-Use the `generate-guac-properties.sh` script to generate the guacamole.properties file.
-The .env file defines database credentials and other environment settings.
+Create the guacamole.properties file by running the `generate-guac-properties.sh` script.
+The.env file configures database credentials and other environment variables.

-### Before compose up, build the init.sql script
+# Database structure from init file

-You need a init.sql file to complete the installation of guacamole.
+You need an `init.sql` file to complete setting up guacamole.
-The initdb.sql file is a SQL script required by Guacamole for first-time setup.
+The initdb.sql script is a SQL script employed by Guacamole for initial configuration.

 ```bash
 export $(grep -v '^#' .env | xargs)